Adenoid cystic carcinoma of the tracheobronchial tree

 Adenoid cystic carcinomas of the tracheobronchial tree are a type of low-grade tracheal tumour.
 They are considered to be the second most common primary tumour of the trachea.

-They are usually first recognized in patients in their 40s.
+They are usually first recognised in patients in their 4th and 5th decades.
 There is no recognised gender predilection.

 Symptoms in patients with adenoid cystic carcinoma are usually related to airway obstruction and therefore includes dyspnoea, cough, stridor, wheezing, and haemoptysis.